 Who is she?
 The chef and owner of Darjeeling Express in Soho and also the first British chef to feature on Netflix’s Chef’s Table.
 Her relaxed, comforting restaurant provides a showcase for her blend of north Indian and Bengali cooking.

 What should I order?
 Khan's Tangra chilli and garlic prawns are zapped with a tongue-popping five-spice blend and are an absolute must-try.

 What should I order?
-Kyseri’s veal sweetbreads impressed us, and we’re sure they'll impress you, too
+The lahmacun (Turkish pizza) at Oklava Shoreditch impressed us, and we’re sure they'll impress you, too.

 Who is she?
 Having been groomed for greatness at Murano by Angela Hartnett, Lacey went solo with Hicce in the the Coal Drops Yard development at King's Cross (with backing from Hartnett) in late 2018.
 A Great British Menu finalist in 2017, Lacey serves great-tasting, healthy, international food.